 Med BioGene Inc. (the "Company"), incorporated on April 28, 2006 under the Laws of British Columbia, is based in Vancouver, British Columbia.
 The Company's head office and registered office address is 598 East Kent Avenue South, Vancouver, BC, V5X 4V6.
-The Company is listed on the TSX Venture Exchange ("TSX-V") under the symbol "MBI".
+The Company is listed on NEX, a separate trading board of the TSX Venture Exchange ("TSX-V") under the symbol "MBI.H".